 Journaling to Overcome Overwhelm

 It’s hard to be pleasant, patient, or relaxed when we’re frustrated, anxious, or worried.
-Most of us are not at our best when overwhelmed by sadness, fear, or anxiety.
-When these emotions take hold, even small tasks can feel impossible, and it’s easy to get stuck in a cycle of avoidance or unhealthy coping.
+Most of us aren't exactly at our best when we're overwhelmed; even small tasks feel impossible, and it’s easy to get stuck in a cycle of avoidance or unhealthy coping.
+When we say we’re overwhelmed, we usually mean overcome by strong emotions—positive or negative—that prevent us from functioning effectively or enjoying the present moment.

 Feelings of overwhelm can be brief or prolonged.
-For some, they become chronic, draining joy from life and making even basic responsibilities feel daunting.
-Overwhelm sends our thoughts spiraling into “this is too much,” leaving us feeling stuck.
-We might shut down, struggle to think clearly, and turn to unhealthy habits like overeating, overworking, or scrolling mindlessly on our phones in an attempt to numb the discomfort.

-Some of us freeze, while others push into overdrive, frantically trying to “fix” everything.
+For some, they're chronic, draining joy from life and making even basic responsibilities feel daunting.
+Overwhelm makes us think, “this is too much,” and leaves us feeling stuck.
+We might shut down, have trouble thinking clearly, or turn to unhealthy habits like overeating, overworking, or scrolling mindlessly on our phones in an attempt to numb the discomfort.
+Some people freeze, while others are pushed into overdrive, frantically trying to “fix” everything.
 At either extreme, overwhelm takes control.

 So how can we regain a sense of balance when it feels like too much to handle?

 The Surprising Power of Pen and Paper